josanabr/computernetworks/basics/README.md

 ### What should learn from here - TCPServer.py
 - How to create a TCP-based socket
-- What the listen() parameter means
+- What the listen()'s parameter means
-- How to get the identify of a client
+- How to get the identity of a client

 Resuelva el siguiente [formulario](http://goo.gl/forms/6RLs4Vqpkh).